FAQs

 Are the rhinos black or white?

-The project will initially be focusing on white rhino, however, consideration is also been given to black rhinos.
+The project will initially focus on white rhinos, however, consideration is also been given to black rhinos.

 When will the rhinos be returned to Africa?

-Why can't we invest money on current conservation initiatives in Africa instead of taking rhinos out of Africa?
+Why can't we invest money in current conservation initiatives in Africa instead of taking rhinos out of Africa?

 There are many programs that are working on education both in Africa and in Asia.
 In addition, there are anti-poaching groups, dehorning programs, protection groups and more who are all doing amazing work to protect and educate and they have our full support.
-Our project is just one initiative aiming to create an insurance population in a safe haven.
-The rate of poaching continues to grow, despite current conservation iniatives on the ground, and it is becoming more of a concern that if we don't act now there may not be any rhinos left to conserve in 15 years time.
+The rate of poaching continues to grow, despite current conservation initiatives on the ground, and it is becoming more of a concern that if we don't act now there may not be any rhinos left to conserve in 15 years.
 Not for one minute do we suggest that moving rhinos to Australia is the only answer.
-It certainly is not - however we feel strongly that it is one of many strategies that will ensure the survival of the species.
+It certainly is not - however we feel strongly that it is one of many different strategies that will ensure the survival of the species.